improbable-research/keanu/docs/doc_templates/autocorrelation.md

 {% snippet PythonScalarAutocorrelation %}
 ```

-If sampling `ndarray`s in Python, the index on which to calculate the autocorrelation can be specified
+When the samples are `ndarrays` the index on which to calculate the autocorrelation can be specified
 as a tuple.

 ```python